calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

     * Reminder of the distinction of "Formal Communication"

-* Have knowledge of your role/organisation
+* Have knowledge of:
+    * your organisation
         * Understand business process
+    * your role

 The defined trait of a professional is someone that can